MegapolisPlayer/MuffleSpeech/README.md

 # Contents
 This project includes all the source code.
 For the releases, check the releases tab.
 Development releases are usually only for Linux.
+Official TMP releases that work on Windows can be found here: https://github.com/TMP-Development/MuffleSpeech/

 # License
 by TMP/MegapolisPlayer